 The Compensation Committee generally determines base salary levels for our named executive officers early in the fiscal year.
-In February, the Compensation Committee approved an increase in the base salary for Mr. Rex to \$850,000, which was effective February 19, 2017.
-This increase reflected Mr. Rex's strong performance and to align his salary to market data.
-Mr. Nelson's base salary was increased to \$900,000 effective April 2, 2017 in connection with increases in responsibilities when he assumed the role of CEO, UnitedHealthcare.
-In connection with the CEO succession on September 1, 2017, Mr. Hemsley's base salary was decreased to \$1,000,000 and
+On February 18, 2018, the Compensation Committee approved an increase in the base salary for Messrs.
+Rex and Nelson to \$1,000,000.
+This increase reflected strong performance and aligned these executives' salaries to market data.